TraeMazza/HTB/granny/README.md

 We can copy this file to our current directory with ```searchsploit -m windows/remote/41738.py```.
 This exploit acts as a PoC and only pops calc.exe.
 So, instead of editing the file, let's first check to see if there is a working exploit in Metasploit.
 Open up msfconsole then search for the exploit.
 We are returned with a module.

 ```

+# Getting a User Shell with Metasploit's iis_webdav_scstoragepathfromurl Module
 msf5 > search ScStoragePathFromUrl

 Matching Modules